The Cinemas and Theatres of Arnold

 in the next edition of the year book, the reason for this is unknown.
 Arnold was again without regular films until 1912 when the first purpose-built cinema came to town.

 Baptist Church on Front Street has now also gone, pulled down and replaced with a new Co op Store which has since become a branch of Boyes.
-This church was not lost to the town however as the congregation moved to the newly built Beacon Baptist Church on the
+This church was not lost to the town however as the congregation moved to the Beacon Baptist Church on the Killisick

 Arnold's Centre of Entertainment